STEllAR-GROUP/hpx/README.rst

   authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

-* The Bavarian Research Foundation (Bayerische Forschungsstfitung) through the grant AZ-987-11.
+* The Bavarian Research Foundation (Bayerische Forschungsstiftung) through the grant AZ-987-11.

 * The European Commission's Horizon 2020 programme through the grant